-- 4.4.1 The Council recognises it has a key role in providing services, amenities, infrastructure and other benefits to the public in its local government area, and that the demand for those public benefits will change over time. - 4.4.2 This is particularly the case where development proposed is above and beyond the existing planning controls and may generate ananticipated demands for public benefits. - Agreements can be used to complement the Council's other infrastructure funding monods to enable the Council to provide centified and anticipated services, a cenities, infrastructure and other benefits to the cablic which benefit the local government as a whole, and/or areas in which particular development may be proposed. - 1.4.4 To assist the Council in delivering benefits to the public through Planning Agreements in a way that is transparent and fair, Council considers it appropriate to use a value uplift
+- 4.4.1 The Council recognises it has a key role in providing services, amenities, infrastructure and other benefits to the public in its local government area, and that the demand for those public benefits will change over time.

+- 4.4.2 This is particularly the case where development proposed is above and beyond the existing planning controls and may generate unanticipated demands for public benefits.

+- 4.4.3 The Council considers that Planning

+Agreements can be used to complement

+the Council's other infrastructure funding

+methods to enable the Council to provide

+identified and anticipated services,

+amenities, infrastructure and other benefits to

+the public which benefit the local government

+area as a whole, and/or areas in which

+particular development may be proposed.

+- 4.4.4 To assist the Council in delivering benefits to the public through Planning Agreements in a way that is transparent and fair, Council considers it appropriate to use a value uplift